 Grammar and spelling programs may declare your document error-free, but you should not use your manuscript as a test.
 If you spend time looking at Amazon book reviews, you can tell which self-published authors used professional editors and proofreaders and which went through a spelling and grammar checker.
 (Note: If you select the lowest-priced editor or proofreader, that is probably all you’re buying.
 See Beware the Lowball: Editing Rate Quotes.)

-Admittedly, professional editing and proofreading is an investment, but it’s your name and reputation on the line.
+Admittedly, professional editing and proofreading services are an investment, but it’s your name and reputation on the line.
 Reviewers can be harsh, and online book reviews can live in cyberspace forever.
 The creativity that goes into writing and presenting a story (fiction) or your ideas (nonfiction) still requires a human touch.

 Your success is our goal too.